"The Expert Authority You Can Trust"

 Therefore, it can be safely said that the factors responsible for gastrointestinal colonization, systemic dissemination, and mortality in immunocompromised hosts (especially those suffering from neutropenia and leukemia) are exerted differently in case of C. albicans and C. tropicalis.

-As a result of the growing cases of fungal infections caused by Candida species, it is indispensable to find effective therapeutic strategies for treating the target patient populations.
+As a result of the growing cases of fungal infections caused by Candida yeast species, it is indispensable to find effective therapeutic strategies for treating the target patient populations.
 This goal can be reached by consistent and in depth efforts to study all available modes of virulence of Candida like secretory enzymes and biofilm formation.

 Timely recognition of Candida species greatly brightens the chances of survival in infected individuals and is required for designing the most suitable antifungal treatment.
 Modern techniques have enabled researchers to correctly identify C. tropicalis clinical strains from other medically important Candida species, even from the mixture of other microbes.
 These methods include molecular techniques like polymerase chain reaction (PCR) and realtime PCR assays involving melting curve analysis (16).